jsdelivrbot/Progressbars/README.md

 - axios-mock-adapter
     - Required to mock ajac request and response in unit tests.

 - Avoided the use of redux as a store as the App is only one component.

  Next steps / features missing:
     - Styling of buttons and custom select box
     - Animation could use some easing.

+To run:

+run 'yarn install yarn start'